OpenTranslationBible/open-bible/en-GB/18.Job/md/job-26.md

 ## Job 26:1

-Then Job responded,
+Then Job answered,

 ## Job 26:2

-> “What a help you are to the weak!
+> “What assistance you have given to the weak!
-> You have saved the arm without strength!
+> How you have strengthened the arm that lacks power!

 ## Job 26:3

-> What advice you have given to one without wisdom!
+> What counsel you have provided to the one without wisdom!
-> What helpful insight you have abundantly provided!
+> What abundant insight you have shown!

 ## Job 26:4

-> To whom have you uttered words?
+> Whom did you address with these words?
-> And whose spirit was expressed through you?
+> And whose spirit has spoken through you?

 ---

 ## Job 26:5

-> The departed spirits tremble
+> “The spirits of the departed tremble
-> Under the waters and their inhabitants.
+> beneath the waters and their inhabitants.

 ## Job 26:6

-> Sheol is naked before Him,
+> The realm of Sheol is exposed before Him;
-> And Abaddon has no covering.
+> Abaddon is laid bare.

 ## Job 26:7

-> He stretches out the north over empty space,
+> He stretches out the northern skies over the void
-> And hangs the earth on nothing.
+> and suspends the earth upon nothing.

 ## Job 26:8

-> He wraps up the waters in His clouds,
+> He binds up the waters in His clouds,
-> And the cloud does not burst under them.
+> yet the clouds do not burst under their weight.

 ## Job 26:9

-> He obscures the face of the full moon
+> He conceals the face of the full moon,
-> And spreads His cloud over it.
+> spreading His cloud over it.

 ## Job 26:10

-> He has inscribed a circle on the surface of the waters
+> He has drawn a circle on the surface of the waters,
-> At the boundary of light and darkness.
+> marking the boundary between light and darkness.

 ## Job 26:11

-> The pillars of heaven tremble
+> The pillars of the heavens shake,
-> And are amazed at His rebuke.
+> astounded at His rebuke.

 ## Job 26:12

-> With His power He quieted the sea,
+> By His power, He stirs the sea;
-> And by His understanding He shattered Rahab.
+> by His wisdom, He shattered Rahab.

 ## Job 26:13

-> By His breath the heavens are cleared;
+> By His breath, the skies are made clear;
-> His hand has pierced the fleeing serpent.
+> His hand pierced the swift serpent.

 ---

 ## Job 26:14

-> Behold, these are only the fringes of His ways,
+> Indeed, these are but the edges of His ways;
-> And how faint a word we hear of Him!
+> and how faint is the whisper we hear of Him!
-> But His mighty thunder, who can understand?”
+> But the thunder of His power, who can comprehend?”